 Another way to avoid crowding hippo is to stay in the shallow waters when canoeing or boating, giving hippo the freedom they prefer in deeper waters.
 This is especially useful on the Zambezi above Victoria Falls, the Rufiji in the Selous, or the tributatires fo the Okavango Delta.

 Even experts in animal behavior have close encounters.
-My friend Joan Root had her face mask ripped off by a hippo when filming underwater sequences at Mzima Springs, the tusks missing her face by millimeters.
-The water was murky, and the hippo, fresh from a losing battle, may have taken the human diving bubbles for a sign of his rival.
-Alan Root didn’t get off so easily; the same hippo bit his leg, which gave fodder to George Plimpton’s New Yorker August 23, 1999 profile “The Man Who Was Eaten Alive.
-Root recovered in the Nairobi hospital, and returned to finish the filming at Mzima, where you can take snapshots from the safety of an underwater blind.
+My friend Joan Root had her face mask ripped off by a hippo when filming underwater at Mzima Springs, the tusks missing her face by millimeters.
+The water was murky, and the hippo felt cornered.
+Alan Root didn’t get off so easily; the same hippo bit his leg, which gave fodder to George Plimpton’s New Yorker profile “The Man Who Was Eaten Alive in Africa.”

-To photograph hippo, use such a blind, a telephoto, or shoot from a vehicle.
+To photograph hippo, use the concrete bunker at Mzima Springs, a telephoto, or shoot from a vehicle.
 Shoot from a boat only if you feel secure about your gear not getting drenched, which is to say, in a large, stable vessel.
-I rarely encourage the use of flash photography with animals; at dusk or night, use very high speed film, or simply watch hippo with night vision binoculars, or do as I did, regard them by the light of the moon.
+Do not use flash photography with animals; at dusk or night, use very high speed film, or simply watch hippo with night vision binoculars, or do as I did, regard them by the light of the moon.

 Those silver bullets dashing toward Lake Naivasha remain one of the more dreamy images I have of Africa.
-It’s a good idea to pull that camera off the front of your face once in a while anyway; you experience things differently, and it’s a challenge to then try to capture images as vivid as those memories kept in the mind’s eye.
+It’s a good idea to pull that camera off the front of your face once in a while anyway; you experience things differently, vivid in the mind’s eye.